elibroftw/blog.elijahlopez.ca/content/posts/google-sheets-to-i18n-translation-files.md

     - react
     - tutorial
     - webdev
+summary: "Tutorial on using Google Sheets to manage i18n translations for web projects (React Native focus), with a Node.js script to generate JSON files."
 ---

 This blog post is a tutorial on how to write translations in Google Sheet and use them in a a web project that uses i18n.
 The tutorial assumes a react-native project, however the tutorial can be applied to other frameworks.